Consultation on NHS Lothian services for Deaf and Deafblind children, young people, their families, and QToDs – survey closing date extended

 The survey is for Deaf and Deafblind children, young people, and their families, and for people who work to support Deaf and Deafblind children and young people including Qualified Teachers of Deaf Children and Young People (QToDs).

-It is open until 30th June.
+The closing date for the survey has been extended – it is open until 13th July.
 The survey is available in written English and BSL.
 Access the survey here.

 You can also respond to the survey in BSL.
 Please send any videos via WhatsApp to 07595 453318.
 They will be translated into English by a Deaf BSL translator.